Fall Protection vs Fall Arrest: The Difference

 You've got a crew working at height, a GC breathing down your neck about compliance, and six different fall protection options that all sound the same on paper.
 Pick the wrong one and you're looking at a stop-work order, or worse, someone going home in an ambulance.
 This isn't a theoretical problem.
 Every year in Alberta, falls remain the leading cause of workplace fatalities in construction.

-At Safety Evolution, we help contractors across Canada build and maintain fall protection programs every week.
 The confusion we see most often isn't whether fall protection is needed; it's which type to use and when.
-If you're not sure your current program covers everything, book a free safety assessment and we'll sort it out in 30 minutes.
+If you are not sure your current program covers everything, Safety Evolution can analyse your fall protection documentation and flag where the wrong system type is specified.
 Otherwise, this guide cuts through the noise.

 Quick Answer: Fall Protection Types